richelbilderbeek/k3reviews/Eyo.md

 In this song a party outside is decribed.

-The song has all ingredients for a bad review: (1) title with a non-existing word (2) a chrosu that exists out of singing that word multiple times (3) song about partying without content (4) some African doing non-understandable background lyrics.
+The song has all ingredients for a bad review: (1) a (nonsensical title)[NonsensicalTitles.md] (2) a chorus that exists out of singing that (nonsensical word)[NonsensicalWords.md] multiple times (3) song about partying without content (4) some African doing [jabbertalk](Jabbertalk.md) background lyrics.
 Would I not give the melody some points, my grade would have been much lower.
 But, I do like the melody and this does cause me to keep this song on my playlist just a little bit longer.